Northern Rivers Rail Trail – Lismore to Bentley section

 Can't wait for it all to be finished!

-John L Perry 8 months ago
+John L Perry over 1 year ago

 The design looks pretty good, particularly bridges.
 My concerns are a lack of water points, lack of shaded areas, lack of connection points with other roads and crown land, no trail connection to Bungarbee State Forest where many people already go mountain bike riding and the route needs better connection to the Lismore CBD.
 There is also a lack of clarity about where bike hire and bike repair facilities might be situated.